Mark Lynton History Prize

+History

 The prize is named in honor of Mark Lynton, a refugee from Nazi Germany, Second World War officer, and automobile industry executive.
-In 1939 Lynton was a Jewish German-born student studying history at Cambridge when he and other German nationals were rounded up and interned in detention camps in England and Canada as enemy aliens, suspected of being Nazi sympathizers.
-When Lynton was released, he joined the British Army, became a tank commander, and was later promoted to Major in the occupying force, Army of the Rhine, where he helped interrogate high-ranking Nazi officers.
+In 1939, Lynton was a Jewish German-born student studying history at Cambridge, when he and other German nationals were rounded up and interned in detention camps in England and Canada as enemy aliens, suspected of being Nazi sympathizers.
+When Lynton was released, he joined the British Army, and became a tank commander.

+He was later promoted to the rank of Major in the occupying force, the Army of the Rhine, where he helped interrogate high-ranking Nazi officers.
 Lynton memorialized his odyssey in his memoir, Accidental Journey: A Cambridge Internee's Memoir of World War II.
 The prize was established by his wife, Marion, children, Lili and Michael, and grandchildren, Lucinda, Eloise Lynton and Maisie Lynton, to honor Lynton who was an avid reader of history.
 The Lynton family has underwritten the Lukas Prize Project since its inception in 1998.